DonChong2000/TodayILearn/04. Career/Migration/Canada/Celpip Writing Prep/Email to HR, seek help for harassement.md

 ---
 Dear HR,

 I am writing to seek help for being harassed at work today.
 Harry John, the technician touched my sensitive part intentionally, I felt offended therefore seeking help from you.
-Harry John and I has no any relationship other than co-workers, although he teaches me a lot in worki
+Harry John and I has no any relationship other than co-workers, although he teaches me a lot in the project we are working on, we have no romantic relationship at all.

+During my morning shift, I was working on the blueprint, and having some trouble about it.
+Harry comes from behind and

 Yours sincerely,
 Emma